 Super-easy ... super-special ... and actually much cheaper than buying the packaged kind.
 I've done my own in a yogurt maker ... but it's a little complicated and I don't like the texture as you have to add pectin ... which stiffens it considerably.

 This is SOOO simple ... just add some probiotic supplement (I've given you four alternatives ... two powder and two capsule [one's even really reasonable] ... in my Fullscript apothecary ...
-CLICK HERE to get them).
-To some canned coconut milk (or use coconut yogurt for a starter ... instructions are below).
+CLICK HERE to get them) to some canned coconut milk (or use coconut yogurt for a starter ... instructions are below).

-Wait 12 hours ... then enjoy!
+Wait 12 to 24 (what I usually do) hours ... then enjoy!
 This is VERY RICH yogurt ...
 I use a couple of tablespoons in my morning Paleo Granola with berries or other fruit.
 YUM!

 A super-simple, super-special, super-scrumptious GUT-FOR-YOU 2-ingredient coconut yogurt that takes less than 5 minutes to do!